-232 of health-care benefits or services, shall require any individual to execute a DMOST form as a condition to being insured, 233 to receiving care, or to being admitted to a health-care institution in order to receiving health-care services.
-234 § 2517A.
-Penalties.
-235 (a) A health-care provider who fails to act in accordance with the requirements of this chapter is subject to 236 discipline for professional misconduct.
-237 (b) A health-care institution that intentionally fails to act in accordance with the requirements of this chapter shall 238 be liable for a civil penalty of not more than \$1,000 for each offense.
-For the purposes of this subsection, each violation 239 shall constitute a separate offense.
-240 (c) An emergency-care provider subject to regulation by the Department who intentionally fails to act in 241 accordance with the requirements of this chapter is subject to such disciplinary measures as the Secretary of Department 242 deems necessary and consistent with the Department's statutory authority.
-243 (d) An individual who intentionally or knowingly commits any of the following acts is guilty of a class G felony: 244 (1) Concealing, canceling, defacing, obliterating, or withholding personal knowledge of a completed 245 DMOST form or a modification or revocation thereof, without the patient's consent, or if the patient lacks 246 decision-making capacity, without the consent of the patient's authorized representative; 247 (2) Falsifying or forging a completed DMOST form or a modification or revocation thereof; or 248 (3) Coercing or fraudulently inducing the completion of a DMOST form or a modification or revocation 249 thereof by a patient or, if a patient lacks decision-making capacity, by a patient's authorized representative.
-250 (e) Any organization that is a health-care provider, health-care institution, or "person" as defined in Section 251 102(1), of Title 18 who intentionally or knowingly requires or prohibits the completion of a DMOST form or a 252 modification or revocation thereof as a condition of coverage under any policy of health or life insurance, or an annuity, or 253 a public benefits program, or as a condition of the provision of health care is guilty of a class A misdemeanor for each and 254 every act or violation, and may be subject to suspension or revocation of such person's authority to do business in 255 Delaware.
-256 (f) The provisions of this section shall not be construed to repeal any sanctions applicable under any other law.
-257 (g) The Superior Court shall have jurisdiction over all civil monetary penalties and offenses under this chapter.
-258 § 2518A.
-Capacity.
-259 (a) An adult individual is presumed to have capacity to make a health-care decision and to execute, modify or void 260 a DMOST form.
-261 (b) A determination that a patient lacks decision-making capacity must be made by a physician, and if a patient's
+- (a) A health-care provider who fails to act in accordance with the requirements of this chapter is subject to discipline for professional misconduct. - (b) A health-care institution that intentionally fails to act in accordance with the requirements of this chapter shall be liable for a civil penalty of not more than \$1,000 for each offense.
+For the purposes of this subsection, each violation shall constitute a separate offense. - (c) An emergency-care provider subject to regulation by the Department who intentionally fails to act in accordance with the requirements of this chapter is subject to such disciplinary measures as the Secretary of Department deems necessary and consistent with the Department's statutory authority. - (d) An individual who intentionally or knowingly commits any of the following acts is guilty of a class G felony: - (1) Concealing, canceling, defacing, obliterating, or withholding personal knowledge of a completed DMOST form or a modification or revocation thereof, without the patient's consent, or if the patient lacks decision-making capacity, without the consent of the patient's authorized representative; - (2) Falsifying or forging a completed DMOST form or a modification or revocation thereof; or - (3) Coercing or fraudulently inducing the completion of a DMOST form or a modification or revocation thereof by a patient or, if a patient lacks decision-making capacity, by a patient's authorized representative. - (e) Any organization that is a health-care provider, health-care institution, or "person" as defined in Section 102(1), of Title 18 who intentionally or knowingly requires or prohibits the completion of a DMOST form or a modification or revocation thereof as a condition of coverage under any policy of health or life insurance, or an annuity, or a public benefits program, or as a condition of the provision of health care is guilty of a class A misdemeanor for each and every act or violation, and may be subject to suspension or revocation of such person's authority to do business in Delaware. - (f) The provisions of this section shall not be construed to repeal any sanctions applicable under any other law. - (g) The Superior Court shall have jurisdiction over all civil monetary penalties and offenses under this chapter. § 2518A.
+Capacity. - (a) An adult individual is presumed to have capacity to make a health-care decision and to execute, modify or void a DMOST form. - (b) A determination that a patient lacks decision-making capacity must be made by a physician, and if a patient's authorized representative is executing the DMOST form such determination by a physician shall be required.